Bloc/swiftris-checkpoints/06-shaping-up.md

 +}
 ```

-Thanks to the `Shape` class, defining Tetrominoes with a subclass is fairly trivial.
-Subclasses must simply provide the distance of each block from the shape's `row` and `column` location with respect to each possible orientation.
+Thanks to the `Shape` class, defining Tetrominoes with subclasses is trivial.
+Subclasses must provide the distance of each block from the shape's `row` and `column` location at each possible orientation.
 A square shape is the easiest, it will not rotate at all since its shape is identical at every orientation.
-Consequently, its bottom blocks will always be the third and fourth block as described by the comments at **#1**.
+Its bottom blocks will always be the third and fourth block as described by the comments at **#9**.

-At **#2** we've overridden the `blockRowColumnPositions` computed property to provide a full dictionary of tuple arrays.
+At **#10** we've overridden the `blockRowColumnPositions` computed property to provide a full dictionary of tuple arrays.
 Each index of the arrays represents one of the four blocks ordered from block `0` to block `3`.
-For example, the top-left block location – block `0` – of a square is exactly identical to its `row` and `column` location.
-Therefore the tuple is `(0, 0)`, `0` column difference and `0` row difference.
-The second block is always `1` column to the right of the shape's given `column` value, therefore its tuple is always `(1, 0)`.
+For example, the top-left block location – block `0` – of a square is identical to its `row` and `column` location.
+The tuple is `(0, 0)`, `0` column difference and `0` row difference.
+The second block is always `1` column to the right of the shape's given `column` value, so its tuple is always `(1, 0)`.

-Finally, at **#3** we perform a similar `override` by providing a dictionary of bottom block arrays.
-As was stated earlier, a square shape does not rotate, therefore its bottom-most blocks are consistently the third and fourth blocks as indicated by the comments at **#1**.
+At **#11** we perform a similar `override` by providing a dictionary of bottom block arrays.
+As stated earlier, a square shape does not rotate, so its bottom-most blocks are consistently the third and fourth blocks as indicated by the comments at **#9**.

 You have the opportunity to write the remaining shapes yourself, they are: `TShape`, `LineShape`, `SShape`, `ZShape`, `LShape` and `JShape`.
 Or… you can read on and copy the remaining shapes into your project, try it yourself for a fun challenge.
 You can always come back and use our versions if you like.